 Over the past three years, UCLPartners has undertaken QI initiatives across a range of clinical areas, some directly with partner organisations and others in partnership with UCLPartners Integrated Programmes through Innovation and Adoption.
 All are focused on both meeting aspirational aims to improve results that matter to patients and building awareness, capabilities and capacity in safety and quality measurement and improvement among front line professionals.
 We build collaborative communities of practice which combine in-person group learning with on-the-job coaching and application of improvement techniques and virtual networking.

 With our partners, universities and education financial supporters, we are developing an ambitious approach to capability and capacity building which will ‘mainstream’ improvement into formal education curricula and daily clinical practice across our health economy – with benefit for both patients and staff.
 Our patient safety collaborative is an important pillar of this strategy.

-Click the link to learn more about Clinical Quality and Value at UCLPartners
+Click the link to learn more about Quality Improvement and Capability Development at UCLPartners

 Click here to register for Introduction to Quality Improvement